sazidabintaislam/IETC_conference_2020/README.md

 ## Herpetofauna Species Classification from Images with Deep Neural Network

 This repo contains codes for the research work of IETC_2020 conference publication.
-In this paper, In the paper work, a Convolutional Neural Network (CNN) architecture has been suggested to classify any two species automatically.
+In the paper work, a Convolutional Neural Network (CNN) architecture has been suggested to classify any two species automatically.

 As an initial experiment, a binary CNN network has been trained and validated to classify snakes, and toads/frog with 9,000 samples collected from various internet public databases.
 The model evaluation achieved 76% test accuracy on average for the test data that supports the prospects for the recommended model.